acastigliola/express-4.x-local-example/README.md

 $ eb create
 ```

-### Future modifications can be redeployed with the following EB CLI command:
+### Future modifications can be redeployed with the following EB CLI command.
 ```bash
 $ eb deploy
 ```